You can get a variety of commercial hair dyes in most supermarkets or pharmacies but most of these dyes contain harsh chemicals.

-- If you have oily hair and scalp, leave in overnight then wash out the next morning with a very mild shampoo followed by a deep conditioning treatment.
+- If you have oily hair and scalp, cover hair with a disposable cap leave on overnight then wash out the next morning with a diluted mild shampoo followed by a deep conditioning treatment.

 By the way, if you don’t have grey hair, you can still use this mixture to help with strengthening hair and enhancing your natural colour.

 If you stop using the mixture, the effects will eventually wear off over a few weeks to months so this isn’t a permanent solution but neither are chemical dyes.